 The average GMAT score range for our flex MBA students is 550–650 and the average GRE score is 315.
 The Smith School does not use a cut-off system for GMAT scores.
 However, applicants with lower GMAT scores must have exceptional qualifications in other areas to be considered for admission.
 In some cases, a GMAT or GRE waiver may be granted.

 My GMAT/GPA/work experience is lower than I'd like.
 Is it still worth my time to apply?

 Yes.
 Every application is considered in its entirety.
 If you have weak points in your application, the admissions committee will search for stronger points to counterbalance them.

 Is every applicant to the MBA program required to take the GMAT or GRE?

 Yes, the GMAT or GRE is required for all MBA applicants.
-For the part-time MBA program only, a waiver may be considered if an applicant has demonstrated excellent quantitative, analytical and verbal skills through academic records and/or a successful career trajectory.
+For the flex MBA program only, a waiver may be considered if an applicant has demonstrated excellent quantitative, analytical and verbal skills through academic records and/or a successful career trajectory.
 Applicants must first submit a complete application (all required components except the official GMAT or GRE scores) in order for the admissions committee to consider a waiver.
 Please contact MBA Admissions with further questions.

 Does the person writing my recommendation have to use the form provided?

 The person does not have to respond directly on the form but should answer all of the questions provided.
 The form should be signed and submitted along with any attached responses.

 Smith Super Saturdays are interview days specifically for the flex MBA program.
 Interviews are held in Van Munching Hall on select Saturdays throughout the admissions cycle corresponding to each application deadline.